nonfx/terrarium/readme.md

 - [ ] Add taxonomy mappings to the farm-repo.
 - [ ] Enhance VS Code plugin to automatically implement dependency-interfaces in a platform (best guess).

-## Communication Channel
+## Get Involved

+Join our slack community - `#terrarium-community`.

-The Terrarium project is still in its early stages, and we value your support and feedback to shape the product into something that can make a real difference in the DevOps world.
+Terrarium, is still in its early stages; we welcome your contribution.

-We are just a slack away - `#terrarium-community`
+To file a bug, suggest an improvement, or request a new feature please open an issue, refer to our [contributing guide](./CONTRIBUTING.md)